spcourse/sp1/exam/exam/sp1_exam7.md

 Write a function `total_goals_per_year(filename)`.
 That goes over all the matches and computes the total number of goals _that Barca scored_ _for each year_.
 The result should be a list conataining a total for each year in the dataset.
 The file `barca.txt` contains the results for 4 consecutive years, so the result should be a list containing 4 numbers (the total Barca goals per year).
 The total goals fo the first year (2011) is 50, so the first element of the list should be 50.

+> Tip: use the following file for testing: [barca_short.txt](barca_short.txt).
+This file only contains four lines, which makes debugging easier.

 Example usage:

     dates = total_goals_per_year('barca.txt')